Skip to Content

 I know it sounds overwhelming, and even in two days you probably won’t see it all.
 Just decide what attractions are a priority for you, and try to hit up those!

-A lot of first time visitors don’t have any idea what the Fastpass+ system is or how they should use it.
+A lot of first time visitors don’t have any idea what Lightning Lanes are or how they can use them.

 I’ve talked to lots of people who went to Disney World in the 80s or 90s and think that nothing has changed about Disney World.
 They couldn’t be more wrong.
-In 1999, Walt Disney World introduced the Fastpass system.
+Disney World has had several version of the “skip the line” system over the years, but the Lightning Lane system is the first one you have to “pay to play.”

 Basically it allows visitors to make a reservation to ride and you’ll definitely want them in each park.
 You’ll especially want to use them on the best rides in the Magic Kingdom.

-If it’s your first time at Disney World, you really should take the time to learn about Fastpass+ and how to utilized it to its maximum capacity.
+If it’s your first time at Disney World, you really should take the time to learn about Lightning Lanes and how to utilize them to their maximum capacity.

 My Disney Experience App Is Essential While In The Parks